toddgr/toddgr.github.io/aquaquest.markdown

 > Oh no, Poseidon's precious pearl has been stolen!
 The king of Atlantis calls on you, his bravest water spirit, to take on the water cycle and retrieve it for him.
 Are you up to the task?

 This is a 2D platformer I made with [Andrew Scheafer]() for the Pixel Game Jam 2024.
-I was a runner-up in the Beginner's Best category.
-The concept, all of the assets and animations, and everything else was made from scratch in 10 days.
+It was a runner-up in the Beginner's Best category.
+The concept, assets, animations, and everything else was made from scratch in 10 days.
 You can [download it](https://igraceykay.itch.io/aquaquest) or see the official itch.io page [here](https://igraceykay.itch.io/aquaquest).

 <!-- Animation -->
 <table style="border-collapse: collapse; border: none;">